-When a student is alleged to have violated the Code of Student Conduct, and the alleged behavior indicates that the student may pose a threat to him- or herself, to others, or to property, an Interim Suspension may be implemented.
-A student under Interim Suspension is immediately removed from the University community; he or she may not attend classes, reside in the residence halls, or otherwise be present on University property.
+When a student is alleged to have violated the Code of Student Conduct, and the alleged behavior indicates that the student may pose a threat to themselves, to others, or to property, an Interim Suspension may be implemented.
+A student under Interim Suspension is immediately removed from the University community; they may not attend classes, reside in the residence halls, or otherwise be present on University property.

-1. Once the alleged violation is reported, the Senior Student Affairs Officer determines whether an interim suspension is appropriate.
-If he or she approves the suspension, the accused student is charged with the relevant violation and immediately removed from campus.
-The student is banned from all University property, and may be arrested for trespassing if he or she violates this ban.
+1. Once the alleged violation is reported, the Senior Student Affairs Officer (SSAO) determines whether an interim suspension is appropriate.
+If the SSAO approves the suspension, the accused student is charged with the relevant violation and immediately removed from campus.
+The student is banned from all University property, and may be arrested for trespassing if they violate this ban.

-2. If the student wishes to challenge the suspension, he or she may meet with the Senior Student Affairs Officer within two (2) working days of the suspension.
-The officer considers any information provided by the student and evaluates the suspension based on a) the possible threat posed by the student, and b) the reliability of the available information about the incident.
+2. If the student wishes to challenge the suspension, they may meet with the Senior Student Affairs Officer within two (2) working days of the suspension.
+The SSAO considers any information provided by the student and evaluates the suspension based on a) the possible threat posed by the student, and b) the reliability of the available information about the incident.

-3. If the officer finds that the information about the incident is reliable and that the student does pose a possible threat, the interim suspension will remain in place.
+3. If the SSAO finds that the information about the incident is reliable and that the student does pose a potential threat, the interim suspension will remain in place.

 5. If the interim suspension remains in place, the student may answer “responsible” to the charges and a sanction will be imposed.
-Or, the student may answer “not responsible,” in which case the matter is resolved at a University Hearing or Disciplinary Conference.
+Or, the student may contest the charges, in which case the matter is resolved at a University Hearing.